vyos/vyos-documentation/docs/contributing/build-vyos.rst

                                --build-by "your@email.tld" \
                                --build-type release --version 1.2.0 vyos_bld@d4220bb519a0:/vyos# sudo make iso

+To select the container you want to run you need to specify the branch you are interested in, this can be easily done by selecting the appropriate container
+image:

+* For VyOS 1.2 (crux) use ``vyos/vyos-build:crux``
+* For VyOS 1.3 (equuleus) use ``vyos/vyos-build:crux``
+* For our VyOS rolling release you should use ``vyos/vyos-build`` which will always refer to the latest image.

 You may use these options to customize you ISO.
 You can list yourself all options by calling ``./configure --help``: